Čelić

-Čelić (Челић) is a town and municipality located in Tuzla Canton of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina.
+Čelić (Челић) is a town and municipality located in the Tuzla Canton of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina.

 Čelić was part of the municipality of Lopare prior to the war in Bosnia and Herzegovina.
 The part of the municipality that was controlled by the Army of the Republic of Bosnia and Herzegovina became the municipality of Čelić.

 Geography

 The municipality is 132 km2 with a population of 12,000.
 It is located in the hills of Majevica. Čelić borders the municipalities of Srebrenik, Tuzla, Lopare (RS) and the Brčko District.

 Demographics

-According to the 2013 census, the population of the municipality was 10,502 and there were 3,436 people living in the village in Čelić part.
-In addition to that, there were also living 35 people in the Lopare part.
+According to the 2013 census, the population of the municipality was 10,502 and there were 3,436 people living in the urban centre of Čelić.
+In addition to that, there were also 35 people living in the Lopare part.

 Ethnic groups

 The ethnic composition of the municipality: